KyozuFR/BotBienpreter/readme.md

 # BotBienpreter
 Solves the problem of "Bienpreter.com" project openings at a defined time.
-With this you can put your investment orders a few hours in advance.
+With this you can put your investment orders a few hours in advance. (currently only available in French)

 ## requirement